WordPress plugins – here’s why they’re good for your site

 When people visit your site a lot of code is executed to deliver the page to their browser.
 Code introduced by your plugins also runs at this time.
 This could slow your site down and increase your memory requirement.
 Whilst neither of these should be an issue for the odd plugin, the more plugins you have will increase the impact.
 Of course, you could install one of a number of caching and performance plugins to reduce the impact… but that’s one more plugin!

 File System and Database

 All plugins take up at least a little space in your file system, and many make use of your WordPress database to store configuration information and other data.
-Whilst plugin files don’t generally take up too much space, if you do happen to be on a limited or low budget hosting service this might mean you fill your allocated space up sooner.
-Akismet, for example, which is very widely used spam prevention plugin, stores a bit of data on your database every time it intercepts a rogue comment.
+Whilst plugin files don’t generally take up too much space, if you do happen to be on a limited or low-budget hosting service this might mean you fill your allocated space up sooner.
+Akismet, for example, which is a very widely used spam prevention plugin, stores a bit of data on your database every time it intercepts a rogue comment.
 Gravity Forms, a major WordPress forms plugin, stores form entries in your database.
 Whilst these are generally legitimate uses, you still need to be careful.
 You could try installing a WordPress database optimisation plugin to keep your database size down…. but that’s one more plugin!